mikeferguson/buildbot-ros/README.md

 Buildbot-ROS uses mostly the same underlying tools as the ROS buildfarm. _Bloom_ is still used to create gbp releases. _git-buildpackage_ is used to generate debians from the _Bloom_ releases, using _cowbuilder_ to build in a chroot rather than _pbuilder_. _reprepro_ is used to update the APT repository.
-Docs are generated using _rosdoc_lite_
+Docs are generated using _rosdoc_lite_.
+The build is defined by a _rosdistro_ repository, and we use the _python-rosdistro_ package to parse it.

 ###Major differences from the ROS buildfarm:
  * Buildbot is completely configured in Python.
 Thus, the configuration for any build is simply a